imqueue/pg-pubsub/README.md

 > connection approach.
 And this library as well.
 It is just more simple and
 > reliable.

+Also, PgPubSub supports execution lock.
+This means all services become listeners in single listener mode but only one listener can process a notification.
+To enable this feature, you can bypass `executionLock` as option and set it to `true`.
+By default, this lock type is turned off.

+> **NOTE:** Sometimes you might receive the notification with the same payloads
+> in a very short period of time but execution lock will process them as the
+> only notify message.
+If this important to you and your system will lave data
+> leaks you need to ensure that payloads are unique.

 ## [Full API Docs](https://github.com/imqueue/pg-pubsub/wiki)

 You may read API docs on [wiki pages](https://github.com/imqueue/pg-pubsub/wiki)